 Eat Small, Frequent Meals

 Eating less food, more often will help provide the body with a steady stream of energy throughout the day, instead of huge boosts of energy and then harsh crashes leaving you feeling exhausted.
 This also helps with weight loss, as it keeps your metabolism working and it helps prevent you from feeling super hungry at each meal, causing you to binge eat.
 I struggled with this problem, and by the time I realized how full I was, I would get awful stomach pains, and feel weak.
 Consistently over eating will cause your stomach to have even more elasticity than it already does, allowing it to get even fuller.
 Your stomach sends a signal to your brain telling you it’s full, but when you overeat, the stomachs ability to communicate with the brain is weakened.
 The easiest way for me to keep from over eating is to use a meal planner to track my meals, and to meal prep each week so I know exactly what I’m eating everyday.
 These meal prep containers are a life saver.

-Keep Your Blood Sugar Under Control
+Keep Your Blood Sugar Under Control/Watch Your Macros

 This is so important!
 When I was in college, my teacher explained exactly how the body gets it’s energy, and I’m so mad at myself for not recording her presentation because it was so great!
 I tried to look for a similar video, but couldn’t findone nearly as good.
 But in short, what I learned was that the body gets its energy from three things; Carbohydrates, Proteins and Fats.
 The Carbs give you a quick burst of energy, which is great… but then it also causes you to crash after.
 Protein takes a little longer to give you a boost of energy, but it is able to maintain that energy for a longer time before slowly dying off.
 Fats do not give you a super noticeable increase of energy, but they help the energy you have to last longer, and keep you from crashing.
 This is why it is so important to find out how much of each energy source you need, in accordance with your health goals, and stick to those amounts.
 This strategy alone will help you to feel more energetic throughout your day!
 I know for myself, I was eating way too many carbs(both the healthy and the unhealthy kind), and way too little protein.
 Start tracking what you eat to see how far off, or how on point you are to your suggested intake.